 The study of sustainability examines each generation’s commitment to protect and preserve the quality of the natural environment for the benefit of succeeding generations.
 The stability of natural systems and the environment, economic progress, and promoting social justice are all important sustainability goals.
 Promoting these goals involves choices among competing ends.

 The Sustainability Studies Minor at the University of Maryland provides students the opportunity to learn how human relationships, natural resources, and diverse environments can be understood and used to address creatively and positively the global challenges that will affect future human populations and cultures.
 It will complement any major on campus and provide both intellectual breadth and depth in a challenging area of inquiry that is gaining a high level of interest in businesses, government agencies, and non-governmental organizations.
-Together with a major in a discipline, this minor will provide students with the critical thinking and problem-solving skills necessary for them as citizens, employees, or graduate students.
+This minor will provide students with the critical thinking and problem-solving skills necessary for them as citizens, employees, or graduate students.

 Requirements: 15 approved credits, at least 9 of which are 300- or 400-level.
-All courses taken for a minor must be completed with a minimum grade of C-.
+All courses taken for a minor must be completed with a minimum grade of "C-".
 A minimum C (2.00) cumulative grade point average across all courses used to satisfy the minor is also required.
 Notes: No more than 6 credits may overlap between your major and Sustainability Studies, unless otherwise approved by your major.
 Additionally, courses completed in one minor may not be used to satisfy the requirements in another minor.
+Students must declare the minor a full academic year before their intended graduation.

 To declare this minor or for more information, please e-mail email@example.com